"Why aren't people buying from me?"

 Believe it or not, people want to buy from you.
 They want you to solve their problems.
 But they need to know how specifically you're going to help them.

 Very few people will buy from you the first time they hear about you.
 In fact, it's widely accepted that it takes an average of 6 - 8 "touch points" before someone will buy from you.
 A touch point is any encounter/engagement between a customer and your business.
 So don't give up too soon.
-Connected with your target audience on multiple platforms.
+Connect with your target audience on multiple platforms.
 Send them regular emails.
 Provide them with ongoing free resources.
 Follow up on leads.